tecolicom/actions-install-and-cache/README.md

 ![actions-install-and-cache](https://github.com/tecoli-com/actions-install-and-cache/actions/workflows/test.yml/badge.svg)

-This GitHub action execute given `command` for `target`, and cache installd files for later use.
+This GitHub action execute given `command` for `target`, and cache installed files for later use.
 When executed next time with same package list, and any other environment are not changed, updated files are extracted from the cached archive.